-□Elective X Major □Minor If major or minor course, you must complete the Requ est for Program Change form.
-Prerequisites: Co-requisites: Passing the Vocal Sophomore Barrier. none Course Description (as you want it to appear in the cata alog): Spring Semester.
-Prerequisite: Passing Vocal Sophom with emphasis on historical development and appropri riate use for various vocal types.
-Grading X Standard Letter □P/F □Other (If other, please specify below) For the proposed course, attach a syllabus that include: 5: a.
+□Elective X Major □Minor

+If major or minor course, you must complete the Reque est for Program Change form.
+December Prerequisites: Co-requisites: Passing the Vocal Sophomore Barrier. none Course Description (as you want it to appear in the cata log): Spring Semester.
+Prerequisite: Passing Vocal Sophomo nogi. with emphasis on historical development and appropr The Barrier.
+A survey of vocal solo literature and appropr late use for various vocal types.
+Grading X Standard Letter TP/F TOther (If a Grading X Standard Letter \square P/F \square Other (If α other, please specify below) For the proposed course, attach a syllabus that includes a.
 Course subject, number and title b.
 Course description as to appear in catalog c.
 Course goals and/or objectives d.
 Course outline e.
-Methods of student performance assessment a f.
-Course bibliography, reading list, and /or listing of other instructional media Will this course require any special resources such as ur nusual maintenance costs, library resources, special software, distance learning equipment, etc.?
-Ple ease specify.
-NO No. Will this course require a special classroom (computer la ab, smart classroom, or laboratory)?
-Please specify.
-NO House does this avenaged summer the Huisewitz Reject How does this proposal support the University Mission or This proposal is in line with the university's mission of nu professionalism, and of the first Goal of the Strategic Plan quality education services.
-We believe that these change are allotted for the BME, will strengthen the "solid educa tional foundation" that we purvey to our students.
-Please provide a rationale for the need for this new course including the evidence derived from your

-Please provide a rationale for the need for this new course including the evidence derived from your program assessment.
-Assessment evidence may come from direct and indirect measures of student learning as well as analysis of the current state of the discipline.

-The immediate purpose of this change is to separate the two very different topics of Vocal Pedagogy and Vocal Literature, currently presented in one course, MUS 4832 (Vocal Solo Literature/Pedagogy).
-It is an odd pairing, not normally found combined in the same course among Departments/Schools of Music in this country.
-It is the belief of the vocal faculty that both topics will benefit by separating the two courses (see also Course Change Form for MUS 4832, Vocal Pedagogy), thus bringing the vocal curriculum more into line with curricular practices followed in the rest of the country.
-The more important result will be that the separation will afford students more depth of knowledge in both disciplines.
+Methods of student performance assessment ar nd qualitation f.
+Course bibliography reading list and for listing au evaluation f.
+Course bibliography, reading list, and /or listing of other instructional media Will this course require any an aid Will this course require any special resources such as un usual maintenance costs, library resources, special software, distance learning equipment, etc.?
+Ple ase specify.
+NO Will this course require a special classroom (computer la b, smart classroom, or laboratory)?
+Please specify. , and states dom, or laboratory): Flease NO How does this proposal support the University Mission or U nivoroit.
+Chartai Di This proposal is in line with the university's mission of inversity Strategic Planning Goals?
+This proposal is in line with the university's mission of nur turing scholastic development, integrity, and professionalism, and of the first Goal of the Strategic Plan: to enhance the creation and delivery of first quality education services.
+We believe that these changes .
+Which will more efficiently use the harms are allotted for the BME, will strengthen the "solid educati onal foundation" that we purvoy to aver students. chair roundation that we purvey to our Plane we did a set of the Please provide a rationale for the need for this new course i ncluding the evidence derived from your or ogram assessment.
+Assessment evidence may come from direct and indirect measures of student earning as well as analysis of the current state of the disc ipline. he immediate purpose of this change is to separate the tw 10 Very different tonics of Versil Bodesses ocal Literature, turrently presented in one course.
+Milis 49 337 (Vocal Solo Literature / Davida Control dd pairing, not normally found combined in the same coul (So among Departments (S. L his country.
+It is the belief of the vocal faculty that both to se among Departments/Schools of Music in ourses (see also Course Change Form for MUS 4832, Vocal Podes and the two nore into line with curricular practices followed in the root redagogy), thus bringing the vocal curriculum more into line with curricular practices followed in the rest of the country.
+The more important result will be that the separation will afford students more $\underline{\text{depth}}$ of knowledge in both disciplines.